DigiGoat/.github/profile/README.md

     - This would allow you to reorder the images on your goat's page
   - [ ] Integrated Favicon
     - This would allow you to setup a custom favicon for your website within the app
+  - [ ] Unpublished changes will be color-coded
+    - This makes it even easier to see what you'll be changing
   - [ ] Facebook integration
     - This would allow for your farm blog to be automatically posted to Facebook
   - [ ] Instagram integration